Nexmo/station/_tutorials/fraud-scoring-and-phone-number-verification.md

 In the `FraudDetection` class, extract the user's IP from the request and use the MaxMind country database to determine the country in which the user is accessing your application.

-Then, make an aysnchronous request to the Number Insight Advanded API to see if the number that the user registered is currently roaming and thereby determine the correct country for comparison.
+Then, make an asynchronous request to the Number Insight Advanced API to see if the number that the user registered is currently roaming and thereby determine the correct country for comparison.

 By combining all this data you can build a simple risk model, and if the countries do not match trigger a next step.